crownheightsaid/mutual-aid-app/DEVELOPING.md

 - `scripts/`
   - One-off scripts for things like backfill.
 Can also be useful for bulk adding users to slack channels

-Each directory has it's own DEVELOPING.md for developing locally.
-You can learn most of it from reading the scripts in `package.json`.
+Each directory has it's own `DEVELOPING.md` for developing locally.
+You can also look at `scripts` in `package.json` to get an idea of how to run each app.

 ## Environments

-Quick overview of what we call our environments:
+We have three types of environments:

 - `local`
   - Running entirely on your machine (except for 3rd party APIs)